-The City publishes a directory of housing resources to help residents determine which organizations and other resources are appropriate to meet their needs.
+The City of Dana Point publishes a directory of housing resources to help residents determine which organizations and other resources are appropriate to meet their needs.
 This program was successful in the prior planning period and contributed to the development of a Homeless Task Force and Community Work Plan to Address Homelessness, as well as the funding of a full-time position for a Community Outreach Worker to actively engage with individuals and families experiencing homelessness to help them find housing.
-The City will continue to publish its directory of housing resources, update its Work Plan, and fund a full-time position for a Communities for special needs groups (e.g., developmentally disabled) through co-application for funding, letters of support, and evaluating the use or reuse of existing housing stock.
+The City will continue to publish its directory of housing resources, update its Work Plan, and fund a full-time position for a Community Outreach Worker.

+Additionally, the City will support organizations seeking to provide housing opportunities for special needs groups (e.g., developmentally disabled) through co-application for funding, letters of support, and evaluating the use or reuse of existing housing stock.
 In its directory of housing resources, the City will include a section highlighting housing options such as accessory dwelling units that are suitable for persons with special needs in the housing directory and on the City's website.